 Old man winter has finally made his appearance, temperatures fall, snow covers the ground, a perfect storm for mites and lice to plague a backyard flock.

 Mites and lice live in the environment.
 Typically contracted from wild birds, they can also be contracted through small mammals like mice, rats, moles, or rabbits.
-There really is no way to avoid mites/lice in your flock, best method for control is treatment.
+There is no way to avoid mites/lice in your flock, a control method is the best treatment.

 When I first started keeping chickens 11 years ago, I feared the dreaded mite and lice season.
 I was afraid that I would catch the mites from my birds or that I would not know how to handle the situation.

 First, let me put one fear to rest.
 The mites and lice that plague birds are not the same mites and lice that plague humans.
 The mites/lice that affect birds are species specific.
 They cannot thrive on our bodies for several reasons.

 Mites and lice that affect birds need feathers to sustain their lifecycle.
 Our daily routines of bathing, washing our cloths and hair make it impossible for these mites to exist on our bodies for long.
 If your birds have a severe mite/lice outbreak the little beasties may crawl on you giving you a case of the Heebie Jeeves, but I assure you, a simple change of clothes and a shower will render them gone.
 They are a mind over matter situation.

 2. We do not provide them with the necessary resources to carry on their lifecycle.